sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 At Samsung, I developed numerous optimization tools that dramatically improved productivity across semiconductor chip design, manufacturing processes, and testing operations.

-# The Industrial Impact: Optimization at Scale
+# The Industrial Impact &ndash; Optimization at Scale

 Among hundreds of projects, here I will just state the first three that came to my mind.
 The first was a comprehensive circuit optimization tool that could simultaneously optimize hundreds of parameters